Il cappello di paglia di Firenze: Films and recordings

 Two movies of the opera have been made, both by RAI and initially for Italian television.
 Ugo Gregoretti shot the first in 1974 at Cinecittà; it was first broadcast in January 1975.
-Its celebrated soundtrack, recorded at RCA studios in Italy, was conducted by Rota himself and starred by Daniela Mazzucato (Elena), Edith Martelli (Anaide), Viorica Cortez (Baronessa di Champigny), Ugo Benelli (Fadinard), Giorgio Zancanaro (Emilio), Alfredo Mariotti (Nonancourt), Mario Basiola (Beaupertuis).
+Its celebrated soundtrack, recorded at RCA studios in Italy, was conducted by Rota himself and starred Daniela Mazzucato (Elena), Edith Martelli (Anaide), Viorica Cortez (Baronessa di Champigny), Ugo Benelli (Fadinard), Giorgio Zancanaro (Emilio), Alfredo Mariotti (Nonancourt), Mario Basiola (Beaupertuis).
 It was originally released by RCA and has more recently been available on the Ricordi label (catalogue number 74321551092, with Mazzucato's name misspelled).
 Copies of the Gregoretti movie itself, quite rare to find, make collector's items, though the movie is preserved and was screened as recently as 2009 in Italy for IRTEM members.

 The second movie derives from a 1998 production at La Scala under the direction of Pier Luigi Pizzi.
 Bruno Campanella led a cast headed by Juan Diego Flórez, Elizabeth Norberg-Schulz, Francesca Franci, Alfonso Antoniozzi, and Giovanni Furlanetto.